cpp-gamedev/learn-vulkan/guide/src/initialization/instance.md

 1. In `app.cpp` this line is added to the global scope: `VULKAN_HPP_DEFAULT_DISPATCH_LOADER_DYNAMIC_STORAGE`
 1. Before and during initialization `VULKAN_HPP_DEFAULT_DISPATCHER.init()` is called

-The first thing to do in Vulkan is to create a `vk::Instance`, which will enable enumeration of physical devices (GPUs) and creation of a logical device.
+The first thing to do in Vulkan is to create an [Instance](https://registry.khronos.org/vulkan/specs/latest/man/html/VkInstance.html), which will enable enumeration of physical devices (GPUs) and creation of a logical device.

 Since we require Vulkan 1.3, store that in a constant to be easily referenced: